Hughes & Kettner: History

 The company was founded in Neunkirchen in 1984 by two brothers, Hans and Lothar Stamer, and moved to St. Wendel three years later.

-It is cited as a "long and good standing reputation as a maker of solidly performing tube amplifiers".
+It is cited as having a "long and good standing reputation as a maker of solidly performing tube amplifiers".

 In 1989, Hughes & Kettner offered the first realistic speaker emulation device, the Red Box, providing the sound of a speaker without needing a microphone.
 In 1997, the company designed the Rotosphere, a tube-powered effects pedal simulating the sound of a rotary cabinet, similar to a Leslie, but in a much smaller form factor.
 It has been used by guitar players but also by some keyboard players, such as Jon Lord.
 In 2011, Music Radar named the Rotosphere as one of the best modulation and filter pedals of all time.

 The company is actively producing new models, both tube and solid-state amplifiers.
 In 2020, the company released the 50W Spirit Nano amplifier head, which combines a transistor amplifier with a Red Box Leslie simulator.
 The era 1 and era 2 are general purpose amplifiers that are suitable for acoustic guitars and microphones.

 In May 2025, the company was acquired by Musikhaus Thomann.